O du eselhafter Peierl: Revised version

 Mozart later transposed "O du eselhafter Peierl" into G major, in versions that replaced "Peierl" with the names of two other individuals, named Martin and Jakob.
 There are other minor differences in words and notes.

 According to Link (2007), "Martin" was the composer Vicente Martín y Soler.
 Mozart scholar Alfred Einstein suggested a different hypothesis, that "Martin" was Philipp Jakob Martin, who served as impresario for Mozart's concerts in the Mehlgrube and in the Augarten.
 The lyrics of the revised canon replace "Nepomuk" (see above) with "Lipperl", a German diminutive form of "Philipp".

 Autographs

 The autograph (original manuscript copy) of K. 559a has survived; it is a "tiny slip of paper" (Searle) on the reverse side of which is the original of K. 559.
 For discussion, see Difficile lectu.
 The later G major version, K. 560, is also preserved and is currently in the Mozarteum in Salzburg.

-Reception

-The canon is perhaps the most often performed of Mozart's comic canons; performances have often used bowdlerized versions of the lyrics.